Charles Baudelaire: Early life

 His stepfather sent him on a voyage to Calcutta, India in 1841 in the hope of ending his dissolute habits.
 The trip provided strong impressions of the sea, sailing, and exotic ports, that he later employed in his poetry.
+Baudelaire did not make it to India, but ended his voyage and returned to Paris after a few weeks stopped on the islands of Mauritius and Réunion.
 Baudelaire later exaggerated his aborted trip to create a legend about his youthful travels and experiences, including "riding on elephants".

-On returning to the taverns of Paris, he began to compose some of the poems of "Les Fleurs du Mal".
+On returning to the taverns of Paris, he began to compose some of the poems of Les Fleurs du Mal.
 At 21, he received a sizable inheritance but squandered much of it within a few years.
 His family obtained a decree to place his property in trust, which he resented bitterly, at one point arguing that allowing him to fail financially would have been the one sure way of teaching him to keep his finances in order.

 Baudelaire became known in artistic circles as a dandy and free-spender, going through much of his inheritance and allowance in a short period of time.
 During this time, Jeanne Duval, a French-born actress, became his mistress.
 She was rejected by his family.
 His mother thought Duval a "Black Venus" who "tortured him in every way" and drained him of money at every opportunity.
 Baudelaire made a suicide attempt during this period.

 He took part in the Revolutions of 1848 and wrote for a revolutionary newspaper.
 However, his interest in politics was passing, as he was later to note in his journals.

 In the early 1850s, Baudelaire struggled with poor health, pressing debts, and irregular literary output.
 He often moved from one lodging to another to escape creditors.
 He undertook many projects that he was unable to complete, though he did finish translations of stories by Edgar Allan Poe.

 Upon the death of his stepfather in 1857, Baudelaire received no mention in the will but he was heartened nonetheless that the division with his mother might now be mended.
 At 36, he wrote to her: "believe that I belong to you absolutely, and that I belong only to you."
 His mother died on 16 August 1871, outliving her son by almost four years.